iurisegtovich/PyTherm-applied-thermodynamics/pages/setup.md

 * *Anaconda*:
 	* [Official page](https://www.continuum.io)

-it provides releases for win / linux/ mac
+it provides releases for win / linux / mac

 we prepared a step-by-step guide for setup on win [here](settingup/win/Get_going_with_Jupyter_notebook.md)